e-shh/room-architect/README.md

 ### Build for Production

-To build the project for production:
+To create an optimized production build:

 ```bash
 npm run build